 This post highlights the primary factors to compare shared services and outsourcing and implement what works for your business.
 However, before you go ahead with differences, let us clear what are shared services and outsourcing models and what are the similarities between them.

 A shared service center or shared services are an organization’s internal functional model that allows centralized delivery of shared processes and functions across all the business units.
-That said, a shared services model if implemented in accounting, can help with accounts payable processes of all the departments that come under a particular business.
+That said, a shared services accounting model if implemented in accounting functions, can help with accounts payable processes of all the departments that come under a particular business.
 It shares all the responsibilities of the shared services organization and its customers and is accountable for all the undergoing tasks.

 What is Outsourcing accounting model?

 Unlike the accounting shared services model, outsourced accounting involves third-party, external vendors to handle back-office tasks such as invoice processing, payment approvals, supplier payments, and more.
 All the accounts payable processes will be outsourced to an external organization, freeing up the AP team to focus on their core competencies.

 Even though the approach to offloading accounting tasks is different in shared services and BPO models, they are equally effective in reducing manual back-office tasks and improving workforce productivity.

 Therefore, you need to carefully examine the following factors to compare shared services and outsourcing.

 If your business objectives are something that you cannot explain to anyone else outside your organization, the shared services model is a go-to solution for your business.
 Being an internal functional unit, shared service can better understand your business objectives and delivery results accordingly.